Talentech/EvaluationApi/docs/encryption.md

 ### Key identifier

-To allow key rotation, each key pair must be associated with a unique id.
-Public keys are identified by an alias and provided in the _Public Key Identifier_ field in the _Encryption_ section in App Configuration.
-In order to prevent collision between key identifiers please follow the following naming convention, or similar: `partner-<partner slug>-<date of key generation>`, e.g. `partner-samplepartner-2021-01-12`.
-ATSes will follow the same format when supplying their public key in the payload.
+To allow key rotation, each key pair must be associated with a unique id, the key identifier, created by the key holder.
+Public keys are identified by an arbitrary string alias and provided in the _Public Key Identifier_ field in the _Encryption_ section in App Configuration.
+Beware that the key holder is responsible for avoiding emitting key id collisions upon rotation.
+We suggest adopting a naming convention.
+Example: `partner-<partner slug>-<date of key generation>`, e.g. `partner-samplepartner-2021-01-12`.

 ### Key rotation